JordanGaspar/sqltpp/README.md

-# sqlite-template-cpp
+# sqltpp
-A C++ sqlite library using constraints and concepts.
+A C++ sql library using constraints and concepts.